kjac/NoCode.DeliveryApi/README.md

+> [!NOTE]
+> The main branch of this repo contains the source code for the Umbraco 15 version of the package.
+If you're looking for the source code for the Umbraco 13 version, go to the [V13 branch](https://github.com/kjac/NoCode.DeliveryApi/tree/v13).

 # No-Code Delivery API

 The No-Code Delivery API package enables a no-code/configuration approach to the [Umbraco CMS](https://umbraco.com/) Delivery API, including: